Kansas City Roos men's basketball: History

 In 2013, the Kangaroos signed Richardson as he was coming off a national title as an assistant coach at Louisville under Rick Pitino.
 Richardson got busy on bringing in local talent, including eventual 2015 WAC Player of Year Martez Harrison.
-In 2014-15 the Roos finished 14–19 but 8–6 in the WAC, good for second place.
+In 2014-15 the Roos finished 14–19 overall but 8–6 in the WAC, good for second place.
 In 2016–17, the Kangaroos finished 18–17, 8–6 WAC and made their first ever NCAA Division I postseason appearance.
 They were victorious over Green Bay, 92–82, in the College Basketball Invitational (CBI) first round and were defeated at Wyoming, 72–61, in the quarterfinal round.